casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.md

 ![](../../_static/img/rfsoc/tut_rfdc/rfdc-dt-tile-config.png)

 Currently, the selected configuration will be replicated across all enabled tiles.
-Meaning, that for right now, different ADCs within a tile can have be configured differently to the extent that they meet the same required AXI4 stream clock requirment, but it that same behavior will be applied ot all tiles equally.
+Meaning, that for right now, different ADCs within a tile can be configured differently to the extent that they meet the same required AXI4 stream clock requirment, but that same behavior will be applied to all tiles equally.

 The `Enable ADC` checkbox enables the corresponding ADC.
 Under "Data Settings",